-Our website is www.randcapital.com.
-We make available through our website: our annual report on Form 10-K, our quarterly reports on Form 10-Q, our current reports on Form 8-K and any other reports filed with the Securities and Exchange Commission ("SEC").
+The Corporation's website is www.randcapital.com.
+Available through the website is the Corporation's annual report on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and other reports filed with the Securities and Exchange Commission ("SEC").